 Overall, the HLM analyses support the claim that students of the same teachers performed better with SmartGraphs than without.
-Because the statistically significant outcome from the initial t-tests still holds within HLM, this indicates that the result is robust.
+Because the statistically significant outcome from the initial t-tests still holds with HLM analyses, the result is robust.
 It appears that teachers who used SmartGraphs activities in whole class mode had students with the greatest gains, while students of teachers who used the activities in small group mode did not have significant gains at all compared with non-SmartGraphs users.
 This difference in activity delivery mode is worth investigating further.